How to Interview A Forklift Operator

 Takeaway: The question itself tests candidates’ communication skills.
 If they can provide a clear and concise answer, odds are good they possess adequate communication skills.

 Anger is a very short path to workplace errors.
-While office workers might flub some numbers, anger-driven workplace errors with a forklift can damage inventory, equipment, or cause injuries.
+While office workers might flub some numbers, anger-driven workplace errors with a forklift can damage inventory, and equipment, or cause injuries.
 A good candidate should describe healthy strategies for minimizing conflict and managing anger.
 You can even ask a follow-up question about anger management if they don’t touch on the issue in their answer to handling conflict.

 Takeaway: You want forklift operators who know how to manage conflict rationally without losing their cool.